SamiUddin-tech/LiDAR-AND-CAMERA-FUSION/README.md

 In above matrix, f is is the focal length (fx, fy) and c is the optical center (cx, cy).
 This matrix is used to transform from the camera's perspective (camera frame) to the image's perspective (image frame).

-*R0:*
+**R0:**

-In stereo vision, the aim is to make the left and right images line up perfectly, so that draws a horizontal line across them, below are the same objects aligned with each other.
+In stereo vision, the aim is to make the left and right images line up perfectly, it helps in drawing a horizontal line across them, below are the same objects aligned with each other.

 ![image](https://github.com/SamiUddin-tech/LiDAR_Camera_Fusion/assets/81253183/48fcf638-4b26-4b9e-9d82-a7c6480ad607)